airbytehq/airbyte/docs/connector-development/connector-builder-ui/pagination.md

 In this method of pagination, the "page size" specifies the maximum number of records to return per request, while the "page number" indicates the specific page of data to retrieve.

-This is similar to Offset Increment pagination, but the main difference lies in how the starting point of the data subset being returned by the request is determined.
-In Offset Increment pagination, the starting point is explicitly defined by the offset value; in Page Increment pagination, the starting point can be determined by calculating `pageSize * pageNum` if the starting page is `0`, or `pageSize * (pageNum - 1)` if the starting page is `1`.
+This is similar to Offset Increment pagination, but instead of increasing the offset parameter by the number of records per page for the next request, the page number is simply increased by one to fetch the next page, iterating through all of them.

 For example, say that the API has the following dataset: